 Loreto is nestled between the Sea of Cortez and the majestic backdrop of the Sierra de la Giganta mountain range.
-Studding the oceanic landscape are the Coronado, Del Carmen, Danzante, Monserrat and Santa Catalina islands, making up the Loreto Bay National Park.
+Studding the oceanic landscape are the cities of Coronado, Del Carmen, Danzante, Montserrat and Santa Catalina islands, making up the Loreto Bay National Park.

 Immerse yourself in the Mexico of legends and colonial splendor as you wander the winding streets of this little gem, absorbing the atmosphere, and the sites and sounds of yesteryear.